 The Maya Q'eqchi'

 The Q’eqchi’ are an indigenous Maya people in Central America.
-Historically, they have lived in the central mountainous region of modern-day Guatemala, but in the last century many have migrated or been displaced to the eastern lowlands of Guatemala and Belize.
+Historically, they have lived in the north central mountainous region of modern-day Guatemala, but in the last century many have migrated or been displaced to the eastern lowlands of Guatemala and Belize.
 The Q’eqchi’ language and culture are alive and flourishing throughout these regions.

 A Brief History